CecileBeust/Networks_building/Multiplex/Pathways/README.md

 ### Usage

-Download Human protein-protein interactions file from Reactome from the link above and run :
+Download Human protein-protein interactions file from Reactome from the link above, check if the filename corresponds from the one written in the scripts, and run :

 ```chmod +x generate_pathways_network.sh``` \
 ```bash generate_pathways_network.sh```